File System Basics

 OS X. Users can encrypt the contents of a volume using the Disk Utility app.
 (They can also encrypt just the boot volume from the Security & Privacy system preference.)
 The contents of an encrypted disk are available to apps only while the computer is running.
 When the user puts the computer to sleep or shuts it down, the decryption keys are destroyed to prevent unauthorized access to the disk’s contents.

 In iOS, apps that take advantage of disk-based encryption need to be discontinue the use of encrypted files when the user locks the device.
 Because locking the device destroys the decryption keys, access to encrypted files is limited to when the device is unlocked.
 If your iOS app can run in the background while the device is locked, it must do so without access to any of its encrypted files.
 Because encrypted disks in OS X are always accessible while the computer is running, OS X apps do not need to do anything special to handle disk-level encryption.

-For more information about working with encrypted files in iOS, see iOS App Programming Guide.
+For more information about working with encrypted files in iOS, see App Programming Guide for iOS.